logo-blue

 For families primarily focused on funding higher education, the dedicated structure of 529 plans makes them a compelling choice over alternatives.
 Qualified education expenses include tuition, fees, books, and supplies.
 The plan can also cover room and board costs for students enrolled at least half-time.
 Additionally, certain technology-related expenses like computers, software, and internet access, are eligible for coverage.
 If funds are withdrawn for non-qualified expenses, the earnings are subject to income tax and a 10% penalty, with exceptions for circumstances like death or disability.

 While contributions to a 529 plan are not federally tax-deductible, over 30 states offer deductions or credits.
-The states with the largest 529 college savings plans include Virginia ($85 billion), New York ($38.6 billion), and Nevada ($32.6 billion).
+The states with the largest2 529 college savings plans include Virginia ($85 billion), New York ($38.6 billion), and Nevada ($32.6 billion).
 Although many states require you to invest in your home state's plan, some allow nonresident investments without a tax break.
 According to the College Savings Plans Network, the average total balance in 529 plans was approximately $28,000 per beneficiary last year.

 There are two basic types of 529 plans: